 - Inability to maintain a neutral wrist position or a fixed position.

-- Tremors in the hands with interrupted muscle contraction causing postural lapses with a frequency of 3 to 5 Hz.
+- Tremors in the hands with interrupted muscle contraction cause postural lapses with 3 to 5 Hz.

 - Arrhythmic jerks or movement of the hands, wrists, and fingers with outstretched hands.